I didn’t know I was a highly sensitive person until I became a mother.

 And this also means you may feel more overwhelmed in your life as a mother than you wish.

 Children are filled with chaos, disorder, loud noises and the constant barrage of too many requests, demands and ideas.
 Children naturally bring conflict and challenges.
 When your child cries, you feel so much more than sadness.
 You may feel their pain in your skin or in your stomach.
 You long to ease their sadness.

 And when you cannot you may feel like the world is caving in on you and you feel dizzy, overwhelmed and even angry.

 Being a highly sensitive mom can disrupt your inner compass to being peaceful, playful and present as a mother and a woman.

-Many of the mothers who have gone through my online program over the last two years have been highly sensitive mothers.
+Many of the mothers who have gone through my 30-Day Reset Challenge over the last two years have been highly sensitive mothers.
 I know from the way they confess why they are taking the course.
 They’ll say things like … I yell a lot, or I want to be more present or I want to feel more connected to my child.

 Feeling overwhelmed by the sensory overload of motherhood keeps us disconnected, lost and wanting to crawl back into bed if we are not mindful of how we handle our sensitive nature.

 A highly sensitive mom cares so much it hurts.
 She feels so much she often can’t make decisions.
 She stands in emotional gridlock.